NColyer01/NColyer01/README.md

 - 🔭 I’m currently working on furthering my front end knowledge
-- 🌱 I’m currently learning CSS div layering
+- 🌱 I’m currently learning CSS div layouts
 - 👯 I’m looking to collaborate on videogame design and development
 - 🤔 I’m looking for help with learning Unity
 - 💬 Ask me about what I'm watching